Other volunteer groups

 A group from Dementia-Friendly Keighley, along with members of the CRP and Northern, launched the route on Monday 4th September.
 They were accompanied by a representative from BBC Radio 5 Live who interviewed and filmed the participants as they followed the walk.
 The resulting film was then aired on the BBC.

-The N4N project aimed to help create a living network of nectar hubs for bees and other pollinating invertebrates across the AONB by creating small patches of species rich grassland and corn field annual patches, mainly on non-farmed land such as in school grounds, businesses and community spaces.
+The N4N project aimed to help create a living network of nectar hubs for bees and other pollinating invertebrates across the National Landscape by creating small patches of species rich grassland and corn field annual patches, mainly on non-farmed land such as in school grounds, businesses and community spaces.

 The project created 25 nectar patches, 7 mini-meadows and worked at a field scale to restore 35 ha of meadows as well.
 The project worked with 10 community groups, 6 private landowners, 10 businesses and 5 schools.
 We organised 12 public events, attracting 170 people.